Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Abstract

 \section{Abstract}

-The Earth's surface is constantly changing, and detecting these changes provides valuable insights that benefit various aspects of human society.
-While traditional change detection methods have been employed to detect changes from bi-temporal images, these approaches typically require expert knowledge for accurate interpretation.
-To enable broader and more flexible access to change information by non-expert users, the task of Change Detection Visual Question Answering (CDVQA) has been introduced.
-However, existing CDVQA methods have been developed under the assumption that training and testing datasets share similar distributions.
-This assumption does not hold in real-world applications, where domain shifts often occur.
-In this paper, the CDVQA task is revisited with a focus on addressing domain shift.
-To this end, a new multi-modal and multi-domain dataset, BrightVQA, is introduced to facilitate domain generalization research in CDVQA.
-Furthermore, a novel state space model, termed Text-Conditioned State Space Model (TCSSM), is proposed.
-The TCSSM framework is designed to leverage both bi-temporal imagery and geo-disaster-related textual information in an unified manner to extract domain-invariant features across domains.
-Input-dependent parameters existing in TCSSM are dynamically predicted by using both bi-temporal images and geo-disaster-related description, thereby facilitating the alignment between bi-temporal visual data and the associated textual descriptions.
-Extensive experiments are conducted to evaluate the proposed method against state-of-the-art models, and superior performance is consistently demonstrated.
-The code and dataset will be made publicly available upon acceptance at https://github.com/Elman295/TCSSM.
+Typical change detection methods produce change masks from bi-temporal images that require expert knowledge for accurate interpretation.
+The task of Change Detection Visual Question Answering (CDVQA) was introduced to alleviate this requirement.
+However, so far reported CDVQA studies have been conducted under the assumption that training and testing datasets share similar distributions, which does not hold in real-world applications, where domain shifts often occur.
+That is why in this article the CDVQA task is studied from a domain generalization perspective with two major contributions.
+First, BrightVQA, a new multi-modal and multi-domain CDVQA dataset specifically constructed for domain generalization research, is introduced.
+Second, the Text-Conditioned State Space Model (TCSSM) is presented that has been designed to exploit jointly both bi-temporal imagery and publicly available geo-disaster-related textual information.
+Extensive experiments and ablation studies show that TCSSM leads to state-of-the-art results, systematically outperforming all counterparts.
+The code and dataset will be made publicly available upon acceptance at github.com/Elman295/TCSSM.

 \keywords{Visual Question Answering \and State Space Model \and Change Detection \and Domain generalization}